Dr. Mary Lauren Benton

 Bio

 Dr. Mary Lauren Benton joined the Baylor Engineering and Computer Science faculty as an assistant professor of bioinformatics.
-Prior to Baylor, she completed her M.S. and Ph.D. in Biomedical Informatics at Vanderbilt University in the lab of Dr. Tony Capra.
+Prior to Baylor, she completed her M.S. and Ph.D. in Biomedical Informatics at Vanderbilt University.

-Dr. Benton’s research focuses on the application of computer science methodologies to interpret how DNA sequences alter genome function and impact human disease risk.
+Dr. Benton’s research focuses on the application of computer science methods to interpret how DNA sequences alter genome function and impact disease risk.
 Her current interests include the development of new approaches that integrate diverse datasets and advance our understanding of gene regulation.